Manual Typing is Expensive: The TCO of Invoice Data Capture (Part 2)

 Sometimes, an error is corrected quickly – as soon as it is communicated, the document is looked up, then re-synchronized across systems, and so on.
 But occasionally, the additional time to fix an erroneous invoice easily reaches 30 minutes (communication with other departments, vendors, banks…) and of course, in extreme cases, can take hours or even days, when more employees and external contractors are concerned.

 Out of the 30,000 invoices a month received by our model company, The Corp, Inc., that means 3,750 invoices reworked over 5.55 minutes each.
 That’s an extra 2.9 FTEs dedicated to rework!

 TCO of manual invoice data extraction: Average cost per invoice is $2.03

-We have calculated the TCO of manual invoice data extraction for our model company which is setting the bar for invoice data capture.
-We have discovered that this manual method is not only quite expensive but also presents a big strain on the morale of the typists — nobody likes to spend time correcting errors stemming from one erroneously typed number.
+We calculated the TCO of manual invoice data extraction for our model company, which is setting the bar, for invoice data capture.
+We discovered this manual method is not only quite expensive but also presents a big strain on the morale of the typists — nobody likes to spend time correcting errors stemming from one erroneously typed number.

-If you want to analyze your own use-case, book a call with our automation expert here.
+If you want to analyze your own use case, book a demo with our automation experts.